krawaller/accapp/presentation/source/chapters/10 - getting started/sections/07 - refresher git.md

 ---
-title: "Git and Github [TODO: cut down]"
+title: "Git and Github"
 tagline: The tools of the trade
 ---

+Chances are very slim that you'll be able to do modern web work without using...

+* Git for version controlling and collaboration
+* Github for an online-hosted master Git repo

 ~

+list)

+Probably you're already up and running (?), but here's a **condenced guide** for common patterns:

-## First-time setup
+* First-time setup
+* The idea of a commit
+* The commit flow
+* Excluding files
+* Seeing what changed
+* A log of changes
+* Central master repo

+~

+item)

-If this is your first time with Git, you will want to start by configuring Git to recognize your name and email address.
+If this is your first time with Git, you will want to start by **configuring Git** to recognize your name and email address.

     git config --global user.name "Your Name Here"